Cogniac/cogniac-sdk-csharp/README.md

 .NET 4.6.1 C# SDK For Cogniac Public API

 This client library provides access to most of the common functionality of the Cogniac public API.
-The main entry point is the CogniacConnection object.
+The main entry point is the Cogniac.Connection object.

+The namespace Cogniac is used in this SDK, and all trivial types are nullable (E.G. long?
+ExpiresIn;).

-# CogniacConnection
+# Class: Connection

-__CogniacConnection(username, password, tenantId, token, urlPrefix)__
+__Cogniac.Connection(username, password, tenantId, token, urlPrefix)__

 	Description: 			Create an authenticated Cogniac connection with known credentials.